-Kicking balls with other disabled children helped Teresa strengthen muscles that straighten legs.
+Kicking balls with other children with disabilities helped Teresa strengthen muscles that straighten legs.

 Village children help her with activities to use her hands.
 Here she weaves a basket.

 When her legs were stronger, the team made an adjustable standing frame for her.